statistikZH/statbot/documentation/01_intro_challenge_data.md

 # Creative Challenge, NLP-Hackathon, Uni Berne 24th/25th March

 ## Problem description
 If you are searching for some form of statistical information, it is not always easy to find it in the shortest time possible.
-Particularly in Switzerland, the data and information are not only spread vertically over different federal levels.
-They are also spread within these federal levels horizontally over different offices and even there sometimes over different sites/channels with different formats.
-Looking for the needle in the haystack looks comparably easy next to that.
+Particularly in Switzerland, publically available data and information are not only spread vertically over different federal levels.
+They are also horizontally spread within these federal levels over different offices and sometimes even there over different sites/channels with different formats.
+Looking for the needle in the haystack seems comparatively easy.
-Further, even search engines are only of limited help, as they follow an indexing logic that excludes information stored in databases or files.
+Further, even search engines are only of limited help as they follow an indexing logic that excludes information stored in databases or files.
-The background of a more difficult search for facts, is also a risk for democratic processes: The harder it is for the average citizen to find truthful information, the easier it is to spread fake news.
+A complicated search process for data and information can also pose a risk for democratic processes: the harder it is for citizens to access information, the easier it is to spread fake news.
-Therefore, the Statistical Office of the Canton of Zurich, together with other organizations, would like to develop a Swiss Statistical Bot (STATBOT.CH), which would provide data and statistical information directly and quickly across all organizations.
+Therefore, the Statistical Office of the Canton of Zurich, in collaboration with other organizations, plans to develop a Swiss Statistical Bot (STATBOT.CH) which provides citizens with data and statistical information as quickly and easily as possible.

 ## The aim of the Challenge with «creative character»
 In our understanding, we are not looking for a "chatty" classical bot, as it can be seen on many commercial websites.
 We do not want to start a conversation, but we want to get very specific answers in form of data.